-I wanted to talk about ways to keep your children entertained while on a coupon run.
-I always recommend that if possible avoid couponing with your kids, however that is not always possible.
+I wanted to talk about ways to keep your children entertained at the grocery store.
+I always recommend that if possible avoid grocery shopping with your kids, however that is not always possible.
 In fact for many of us shopping with our kids is our only option.
 I wanted to share with you some ideas for ways to make your experience positive for both you and your children.

 I always look for inexpensive ways to reward my son as we shop.
 It is always amazing to me what entertains him and what simple steps I can do to “include” him in the process.

 How to entertain your children at the grocery store:

 1. Make a shopping list for your child.
 I always make a special list for my son to carry at the store.
 He always wants my list so if he has his own it works out better for us.
 I include a few of his favorite items on the list and give him a pencil/crayon to mark of the items as we put them in the cart.

 2. When possible I allow him to push the child size carts.
 When we shop at stores that have small child size carts I let him push them.
 He can be a bit of a daredevil with the carts so I am sure that this is not on busy times of the day.